 top of page

-Hand-Fetish-Projects® is an artist-run studio working in the space between fine art and applied objects.
-We design and produce art pieces in editions: fine-art quality, but made for daily life.
+Hand-Fetish-Projects® is an artist-led Art House working in the space between fine art and applied objects■

 Our collection